yyzeng/ppInk/readme.md

 In options you will be able to select a default mode at opening , and customed color advice : the created rectangle can be deleted using the erasor next to the border of the screen.

+*mouse wheel :*
+Mouse wheel allows you to modify the pen width

 #### Screen Shots

 ![](screenshot1.png)